 We are truly fortunate to have a friendly and talented team.
-We have a lot of experience in the financial services we provide as well as life experience.
+We have a lot of experience in the financial services we provide, as well as life experience.
 Our whole team takes pride in providing excellent member service.
-They like working here, so that correlates to giving you pleasant and helpful service.
+They like working here, which correlates to you getting pleasant and helpful service.

 Beth Krahn, CCUE – President (Bio)

-Denise Wild – Vice President and Senior Loan Officer (Bio)
+Denise Wild – Vice President & Sr Loan Officer (Bio) (Mortgage Loan Originator #346460)

 Bonnie Buerger – Administrative Manager